 - Abstracts must be received by the announced deadline.
 Abstracts received after the deadline will not be considered.

 - The same person may submit up to 5 abstracts regardless of presenting author.

-- The same person may serve as presenting author on up to 3 abstracts.
+- The same person may serve as the presenting author on up to 3 abstracts.